-Days Inventory Outstanding (DIO) measures the number of days it takes on average before a company needs to replace its inventory.
+The Days Inventory Outstanding (DIO) is the number of days it takes on average before a company needs to replace its inventory.

 DIO is often measured to improve a company’s go-to-market, sales & marketing, and product pricing strategies based on historical customer demand and spending patterns.